-Operating on a single +5V supply, the ADC12040 uses a pipeline architecture and has error correction circuitry to help ensure maximum performance.
-The differential analog input signal is digitized to 12 bits.
+Operating on a single +5V supply, the ADC12D040 uses a pipeline architecture and has error correction circuitry to help ensure maximum performance.
+The differential analog input signal is digitized to 12 bits and the reference input is buffered to ease the task of driving that pin.

-The reference input is buffered to ease the task of driving that pin and the output word rate is the same as the clock frequency.
-The analog input voltage is acquired at the rising edge of the clock and the digital data for a given sample is delayed by the pipeline for 6 clock cycles.
+The output word rate is the same as the clock frequency, which can be between 100 ksps (typical) and 40 Msps with fully specified performance at 40 Msps.
+The analog input voltage for both channels is acquired at the rising edge of the clock and the digital data for a given sample is delayed by the pipeline for 6 clock cycles.
+A choice of Offset Binary or Two's Complement output format is selected with the OF pin.

-A logic high on the power down (PD) pin reduces the converter power consumption to 40 mW.
+A logic high on the power down (PD) pin reduces the converter power consumption to 75 mW.